-Social Performance - Understanding employees' perspectives in order to communicate visions.
+Social Performance - Understanding the employees' perspectives in order to communicate a vision.
 If there is resistance or conflict, be a mediator and/or coach, rather than a boss who gives orders.

 Social Judgment skills can be increased by watching and reflecting on how others do it, increasing your listening skills, and using empathy.

 Watching how other people do something and then learning from it is called modeling.
 It is one of the primary ways that people learn social skills.
-Reflecting on how people react to you and to others helps you to expand your understanding of the skill and helps you to learn it more deeply.
+Reflecting on how people react to you and to others will help expand your understanding of the skill and help you to learn it more deeply.

 The reason is that there are a couple of flaws in engagement surveys.
-The first, is that is hard to measure a concept if it is not clearly defined:
+The first is that it is hard to measure a concept that is not clearly defined:

 Employee engagement is a concept with multiple definitions, arguably no form of direct measure, and bewildering crossover with other longer standing concepts (Dicke, 2007).

 The second flaw is that emotions, which engagement falls under, is not a steady state.
 The majority of the surveys are given once a year.
 For example, I worked for a Fortune 500 company for several years and took several of the surveys (all spaced at least a year apart).
 On one of them I was not considered fully engaged because I marked one item down.
 If I had been given the survey a few days earlier or later, then I probably would not have marked it down.
 Rather than measuring engagement several times in a short period of time as good emotional surveys do, it rates a person at one point in time in a year.